-Water from Nairobi City Water and Sewerage Company (NCWSC) will be used during construction and operation phases.
-More over there will be water storage tanks to increase water supply to various components of the houses.
+Water from NCWSC line will be used during construction and operation phases.
+More over there will be water storage tanks to increase water supply to various components of building.
+Currently the site is already connected to water supply from the County from the previous activities.